jupyter/jupyter/docs/source/developer-docs/contrib_guide_code.rst

 How can I help?
 ---------------

 Individuals are welcome, and encouraged, to submit pull requests and contribute to the Jupyter source.
 If you are a first-time contributor looking to get involved with Jupyter, you can use the following query in a GitHub search to find beginner-friendly issues to tackle across the Jupyter codebase.
 This query is particularly useful because the Jupyter codebase is scattered across several repositories within the jupyter organization, as opposed to a single repository.
 You can click the link below to find sprint-friendly issues.

 `is:issue is:open is:sprint-friendly user:jupyter
 <https://github.com/search?q=is%3Aissue+is%3Aopen+is%3Asprint-friendly+user%3Ajupyter&type=Issues&ref=searchresults>`_

 Once you've found an issue that you are eager to solve, you can use the guide below to get started.
 If you experience any problems while working on the issue, leave a comment on the issue page in GitHub and someone on the core team will be able to lend you assistance.

+Please keep in mind that what follows are guidelines.
+If you work through the steps and have questions or run into time constraints, please submit what you already have worked on as a pull request and ask questions on it.
+Your effort, including partial or in-progress work, is appreciated.

 1. Fork the repository associated with the issue you are addressing and clone it to a local directory on your machine.